-In comparison, Surfshark is priced at $12.95 for a single month.
-It drops to $3.99 per month if you pay for 12 months upfront.
-The two-year deal costs just $2.49 per month, and represents an 81% difference.
-It’s far cheaper than AVG Secure VPN.
+In comparison, Surfshark is priced at $10.99 for a single month.
+It drops to the equivalent of $3.99 per month if you pay for 12 months upfront ($47.88).
+The two-year deal costs the equivalent of $2.49 per month, with an upfront fee of $59.76.
+This is far cheaper than AVG Secure VPN.

 Surfshark allows for unlimited device connections.
 An AVG Secure VPN account can be used with 10 devices.

-Each provider offers a 30-day money-back guarantee, and AVG Secure VPN also comes with a 7-day free trial.
-(AVG used to offer a limited free tier, which was quietly removed.)
+Surfshark and AVG Secure VPN plans both come with an industry-standard 30-day money-back guarantee.
+AVG Secure VPN also offers a 60-day free trial (it used to offer a limited free tier, but this was quietly removed.)

 Best Deal for Surfshark:Get up to 84% off a Surfshark subscription when you sign up through Comparitech.

 Best Deal for AVG:Pay as little as $4.39 per month when you subscribe to a 3-year plan.